 He has successfully litigated hundreds of cases and has counseled clients nationwide on developing and constructing highways, multifamily apartment buildings, professional and collegiate sports stadiums, schools, and uniform planned communities.
 He has tried numerous cases to verdict and boasts an undefeated jury trial record.

 As a staunch believer in the Constitution and free enterprise, he has ferociously defended contractors and developers that are threatened, coerced, and bullied by the federal, state, and local government and building trade unions.

 In 2016, he obtained a landmark jury verdict against a sitting member of Philadelphia City Council for violating his client’s First Amendment Right to free speech.
 The case received wide spread media attention and news of the verdict appeared on the front page of Philadelphia’s largest newspaper, the Philadelphia Inquirer.

 In 2012, he was asked to represent a high school student who was forcibly removed from class for wearing a t-shirt supporting the campaign of Mitt Romney.
 Wally successful sued the Philadelphia School District and the teacher for violating his client’s first amendment rights.

 In 2010, he obtained a judgment in federal court against the City of Philadelphia for unlawfully seizing his real estate developer client’s property without due process of law with his client receiving significant monetary damages and an award of attorney’s fees.

-He regularly assists clients with proceedings involving the Department of Labor, the Office of Federal Contract Compliance Programs (OFFCP), the National Labor Relations Board (NLRB), and the City of Philadelphia Department of Licenses & Inspections (L&I).
+He regularly assists clients with investigations brought by the Department of Justice, Department of Labor, National Labor Relations Board (NLRB), and the City of Philadelphia Department of Licenses & Inspections (L&I).

 He has also successfully defending and stopped numerous illegal picketing campaigns by building trade unions.